Career of Lionel Messi: 2016–2017: Fourth Golden Shoe

-2017–2018: Domestic double and a record fifth Golden Boot
+2017–2018: Domestic double and a record fifth Golden Shoe

-Messi opened the 2017–18 season by converting a penalty in Barcelona's 3–1 first leg home defeat to Real Madrid in the Supercopa de España.
-Messi netted twice against Gianluigi Buffon, on 12 September, as Barça defeated the last season's Serie A champions Juventus 3–0 at home in the UEFA Champions League.
-On 1 October, Messi scored a brace in a 3–0 win over Las Palmas in his 594th official game for Barça, surpassing his former teammate Carles Puyol to become the third-highest appearance maker in the club's history.

-On 18 October, in a 3–1 home victory over Olympiacos, Messi scored his 100th goal in all UEFA club competitions, becoming only the second player after Cristiano Ronaldo to reach this century milestone, but doing so in 21 fewer appearances.
-On 4 November, he made his 600th appearance for Barcelona in a 2–1 home win over Sevilla in La Liga.
-Following the reception of his fourth Golden Boot, Messi signed a new deal with Barcelona on 25 November, keeping him with the club through the 2020–21 season.
+On 18 October, Messi scored his 100th goal in UEFA club competitions, becoming the second player after Cristiano Ronaldo to reach the milestone.
+Following the reception of his fourth Golden Shoe, Messi signed a new contract with Barcelona on 25 November, keeping him with the club through the 2020–21 season.
 His buyout clause was set at €700 million.
-On 7 January 2018, Messi made his 400th La Liga appearance with Barcelona in a 3–0 home win over Levante, marking the occasion with his 365th league goal for the club, the latter of which saw him equal Gerd Müller's record for the most league goals scored for the same club in one of Europe's top five divisions.
-A week later, he broke the record, scoring his 366th La Liga goal from a free kick in a 4–2 away win against Real Sociedad.
-On 24 February, Messi scored two goals in a 6–1 home win against Girona, becoming the first player ever to score against 36 different teams in La Liga, overtaking Raúl's record.
+On 7 January 2018, Messi made his 400th La Liga appearance with Barcelona.
+A week later, he scored his 366th league goal for the club, surpassing Gerd Müller's record for the most league goals scored for the same club in one of Europe's top five divisions.
+In February, Messi became the first player to score against 36 different teams in La Liga.